 They were in a sort of trance when they opened the door.
 The place was larger than they thought.
 Cogs were working in their cubicles and doing things toons had never seen before.

-"I wish Harry had taught me more about office work."
-Evina said gloomily.
+"I wish Harry had taught me more about office work," Evina said gloomily.

-"Ye-yeah we are."
-Goopy stuttered nervously.
+"Ye-yeah we are," Goopy stuttered nervously.

 "There is nothing to be afraid of here.
 I'll teach you all about office work."
-He gestured for them to follow and they went with him timidly.
+He gestured them to follow, and they went with him timidly.
 He took them past many rows of cubicles.
 Each of the cogs had different personalized decoration in their cubicles, but almost all of it was the color gray.

 "This," he said proudly, "is the water cooler.
-You use it to prevent from overheating and to wash away contaminants."
+You use it to prevent overheating and to wash away contaminants."
 He moved to a small item on the desk.
 "This is a pencil sharpener.
 You use it to sharpen pencils."

-"Bebop raised his hand."
+"Simeon raised his hand."

 The Head Hunter was so shocked that he nearly lost his head.
 He offered them a quick demonstration of how to use the water cooler as he tried to cool off from his anger.
-"Ok, a pencil is a simple writing instrument used for taking notes, working equations, and even creating toons."
+"Ok, a pencil is a simple writing instrument used for taking notes, working equations, and many other things.
+According to legend, it was even used to create toons."
 He shuddered at the thought.
-The new flunkies looked at each other, stunned at hearing this fact.
-"I think the mechanic left out a few important files on your hard drive."
-He remarked before leading them out of the office."
+"Maybe I shouldn't have mentioned that.
+Anyway, I think the mechanic left out a few important files on your hard drive!"
+Then he led them out of his office.

 The cog pulled out a key from his pocket and stretched out his arm as they approached another door.
 He unlocked it and swung it open.
 It was different than any other room they had seen in this office.
 There were some sofas, a television and machines with food and cans in them.